Masked Singer spoilers: candidates unmasked so far | Reality show - The Media Times

 Skin as Duck

-The sixth show was a double elimination with Duck revealed as singer, songwriter Skin singer of the rock band Skunk Anansie.
+The sixth show was a double elimination with Duck revealed as singer and songwriter Skin singer of the rock band Skunk Anansie.

 Skin said after its release: “It was really fun to jump into a completely different character and use it to portray a dumber side of me that the public rarely sees, but it was quite difficult. to sing, which held me back a little! “